diku-dk/ap-e2025-pub/week7/README.md

 and interactions take place only for the cells inside each block.
 By regularly shifting the partition of the grid into blocks, a cell still gets to eventually interact with all of its neighbours.
-Block cellular automatons are useful when the interactions are complicated.
+Block cellular automatons are useful when the interactions are complicated or involve physical properties - for example, they are commonly used for [falling-sand games](https://en.wikipedia.org/wiki/Falling-sand_game).
 For these exercises we use the [*Margolus neighbourhood*](https://en.wikipedia.org/wiki/Block_cellular_automaton#Neighborhoods) partitioning scheme, which is demonstrated below.
 Note that we assume a world shaped like a torus (or donut), where the neighbours of a cell at the edges are